jessef10/todo/README.md

 # todo
-Simple to do list application
+Simple to do list application.